New Haven Civic Innovation Prize

 - Catalytic-ness: The prize will be meaningful in driving the team/project forward in ways that may otherwise not have been possible as quickly or at all.

-- Impact: The project addresses key areas of community development, particularly related to the health and economic crises caused by the COVID-19 pandemic.
+- Impact: The project addresses key areas of community development, particularly related to recovery from the health and economic crises caused by the COVID-19 pandemic.